 What is the single most important VMS feature in 2026?

 AI analytics with edge inference.
-It is the only feature that pays back in operator hours saved within the first quarter, and it has now reached the accuracy and latency thresholds (95%+, < 500 ms) that make it production-ready rather than experimental.
+It is the only feature that pays back in operator hours saved within the first quarter, and it has reached the accuracy and latency thresholds (95%+, under 500 ms) that make it production-ready rather than experimental.

 Should I move my VMS to the cloud in 2026?

-For sub-200-camera deployments and SMBs, often yes — SaaS removes the operational burden.
-For 200+ cameras, hybrid (on-prem hot data + cloud cold tier) almost always wins on TCO.
-Pure cloud at enterprise scale is 2–3x more expensive than hybrid and still ships with the latency hit.
+For sub-200-camera sites and SMBs, often yes — SaaS removes the operational burden.
+For 200+ cameras, hybrid (on-prem hot data plus a cloud cold tier) almost always wins on TCO.
+Pure cloud at enterprise scale runs 2–3x more than hybrid and still carries a latency hit.

 Are Hikvision and Dahua still safe to deploy?

-For US federal contracts, agencies, or contractors handling federal data — no, NDAA Section 889 bans them since FY2023.
-For commercial deployments outside that scope they remain technically usable, but most enterprise RFPs in 2026 default-exclude them due to procurement-policy spillover and supply-chain due-diligence.
+For US federal contracts, agencies or contractors handling federal data — no; the FCC Covered List and NDAA Section 889 block them.
+For commercial use outside that scope they remain technically usable, but most 2026 enterprise RFPs default-exclude them over supply-chain and cybersecurity due-diligence.

 How much does a 64-camera VMS deployment cost over 3 years?

-$28k–65k for a commercial on-prem deployment with maintenance, AI analytics, and a hybrid storage tier.
-SaaS-only at premium tiers (Verkada-class) lands closer to $40k–90k for the same period.
-Open-source (Frigate, ZoneMinder) drops the software line to $0 but adds $30k–80k in engineering and ops labour over the same window.
+Roughly $28k–65k for a commercial on-prem or hybrid deployment with maintenance, AI analytics and a hybrid storage tier.
+Premium cloud subscriptions land closer to $40k–90k.
+Open source (Frigate, ZoneMinder) zeroes the software line but adds $30k–80k in engineering and ops over the same window.

 What ONVIF profile should I require in RFPs?

-When does a custom VMS become cheaper than a commercial one?
+When does custom VMS software become cheaper than commercial?

-When two or more of these are true: 10,000+ cameras, proprietary analytics or workflows, regulatory isolation, hyper-vertical use cases, or per-seat SaaS costs that exceed 40% of your annual security software budget.
-With our agent-engineering practice the custom build typically pays back inside 12–24 months at this scale.
+When two or more of these are true: 10,000+ cameras, proprietary analytics or workflows, regulatory isolation, hyper-vertical use cases, or per-seat SaaS costs above ~40% of your annual security-software budget.
+With our agent-engineering practice the custom build typically pays back inside 12–24 months at that scale.

 What is the biggest risk on an AI-equipped VMS?

 Unverified models in regulated jurisdictions.
-Facial recognition and behavioural analytics carry GDPR, BIPA (Illinois), and emerging EU AI Act exposure.
-Document the model, the bias testing, and the retention policy before you turn the feature on, and offer end-users an opt-out path where the law requires it.
+Facial recognition and behavioral analytics carry GDPR, BIPA (Illinois) and emerging EU AI Act exposure.
+Document the model, its bias testing and its retention policy before you switch the feature on, and offer an opt-out path where the law requires one.

 What to read next